majuss/globi-parasites/README.md

 **Currently working on:**
 - find out which interactionTypeName determines if a species is free living or parasitic (in documents/interaction_table.md)
 - create collection with all free living species (write a builder)
-- import the parasite-data from weinstein 2016 (in weinstein_extract.md)
+- import the parasite-data from weinstein 2016 (in weinstein_extract.md); parse weinstein parasites into own collection and build importer into otl_parasites
+- create counts of "everything" and think a about figures to include

 **In the long run:**
 - use simple parsimony algorithm to determine how often parasitism occurred in the evolution (of Eukaryota?)